-Have you ever wanted to try Turkish coffee made yourself right from your own kitchen?
+Have you ever wanted to make a delicious cup of Turkish coffee right in your own kitchen?
 It’s easier than you might think, but you will need a few supplies to do it right.

-Turkish coffee is simply a brewing method that prepares coffee unfiltered.
-When it is served, the grounds are usually allowed to settle in the bottom.
-This method of both brewing and serving usually leads to a coffee that is very strong, and is often served with water on the side so you can cleanse your palette before each, delightful sip.
+Turkish coffee is thick, bold, and rich.
+It’s an unfiltered coffee brewing method, meaning that the coffee is infused in the water, boiled, and the leftover grounds usually just settle at the bottom.
+This method of both brewing and serving creates a coffee that is strong and is often served with water on the side so you can cleanse your palette before each savory sip.

 What You Will Need